 Also, to date, no company in the United States has developed its own atomizer or cartomizer.
 While some merchants such as Avid Vaper buy atomizers and modify them to their own specifications, the parts are still Chinese in origin.
 The fact is that, although the body of an e-cigarette may be made in the United States, the component that actually turns the liquid to vapor will still be Chinese.
 In addition, the popular AW batteries used in most USA-made electronic cigarettes use cells manufactured by Panasonic in Japan.

 Note: All prices are for full e-cigarette kits with batteries and chargers.
 If you already have your own accessories, you can usually save money by buying the e-cigarette body only.
 Of the products on this list of USA-made electronic cigarettes, I own the ProVari and the Sparki SP3.
 I can recommend both.
+(2014 Update: unfortunately, the Sparki SP3 is no longer available and the manufacturer’s website has not been updated in quite some time.)

 Buy it from: ProVape